airbytehq/airbyte/docs/career-and-open-positions/founding-developer-evangelist.md

 ## **Description**

-As our Founding Developer Advocate, you will have three focus \(prioritized\):
+As our Founding Developer Advocate, you will own three priorities:

-1. Helping us providing the best developer experience through our documentation and tutorials
+1. **Ensure Airbyte provides a world class contributor experience**.
+This can be anything from building tutorials and documentation or advocating for users to the product & engineering team to brainstorming and executing on new ideas.
-2. Engaging with our users and contributors, so they become evangelists outside the company.
+2. **Foster & develop the Airbyte community of users and contributors**.
+We want our community to have such an amazing experience with Airbyte that they become our evangelists outside the company.
-3. Generating awareness about Airbyte, by contributing and participating in guides, tutorials, webinars, meetups, conference panels, anything of value to the ecosystem.
+3. **Generate awareness about Airbyte**.
+We want Airbyte to be top of mind for anyone looking for an ELT solution, OSS or otherwise.

-As the first member of our developer relationship team, you will work closely with the founders to collaborate and connect with our community.
-You shouldn’t be afraid to be hands-on, you might write sample code, set up our swag program, etc.
+This is a function-founding role: you'll have a large ownership over building out Airbyte's developer advocacy program.
+You'll have freedom You'll collaborate closely with the founders, the core team, and the community.
+You'll take on all sorts of tasks from writing sample code or setting up a swag program to shaping the vision for developer advocacy at Airbyte.

 ## **Responsibilities**